medibloc/panacea-js-old/docs/medjs-account.rst

   new Account(passphrase, encryptedPrivateKey);

 To generate account, you can use ``medjs.local.Account()``.
-Basically, account is just a pair private and public key that has several functions described as below.
+Basically, account is just a pair of private and public key that has several functions described as below.

 .. note:: MediBloc uses public key as an address.